-Thanks to the proliferation of clever apps for smart phones, it's easier than ever to stay productive while you're out of the office.
+Thanks to the explosion of smartphones apps, it's easier than ever to stay productive while you're out of the office.

-You can do nearly anything on your smart phone, from checking emails and arranging meetings to updating several social media platforms at once and working on documents.
+You can do nearly anything on your smartphone, from checking emails and arranging meetings to updating several social media platforms at once and working on documents.

 The range of apps available to you will depend on what kind of mobile device you have.
 However, most popular apps are available for Apple iPhones and iPads, as well as Android phones and tablets.

 Which are the best apps for businesses?

 There are also many location-based apps.
 These use GPS technology to guide you to an intended destination (always forgetting where you parked?
-Some apps allow you to tag the exact spot!), but also to show potential customers where your business is located.
+Some apps even allow you to tag the exact spot!), but also to show potential customers where your business is located.

 Can I develop my own app?

 Alternatively, a mobile app can be a good way to build a closer relationship with your customers, but only if it delivers something they want and can't get elsewhere.